sk-faiz/user-management-server/README.md

 Live API Endpoint: https://user-management-server-iejx.onrender.com/api/user

 This is a simple yet scalable CRUD application designed for managing users.
-The backend is built using Node.js, Prisma ORM, and a PostgreSQL database.
+The backend is built using Node.js, Prisma ORM, and a PostgreSQL database, with a free PostgreSQL instance provided by Aiven for cloud-based database management.
 It follows best practices for a modular, extensible, and secure system.

 Key Features: